 The foodservice organizations that have most successfully harnessed technology share a few attributes.
 Most importantly, they started their transformations while facing significant threats.
 The technological answers they found focused around improving the guest experience rather than enacting change for its own sake.
 As a result, they increased market share, restored or reinforced relevance, and built incredible value for their organizations.
 Their secret was not to champion technology, but to champion change.

 Breakdown Before Breakthrough

 It’s easy to point to what the most innovative foodservice organizations have done and highlight their exciting ideas and applications.
 But if you trace these initiatives back, they came into being because the company needed to revive the business.
 The genesis of the best tech advances in the industry were turnaround efforts.
 These companies had breakdowns before they had breakthroughs.

 The U.S. market has become incredibly competitive.
-Of the $2.7t global restaurant industry, $800m is spent here.
+Of the $2.7t global restaurant industry, $800b is spent there.
 More than 30% of all industry revenue is earned in the U.S., which has less than 5% of the world’s population.
 Share only comes at someone else’s expense.
 And the pressure isn’t just coming from the big guys: it’s also the up-and-coming chains.

 These fast-expanding brands are increasing their footprints at a 37.5% CAGR.
 The industry as a whole grows by 3%, on average, annually.
 If the largest chains are claiming billions, and the newcomers are taking 30%–40% growth, it’s squeezing those in the middle.